 Step two: Select high-volume keywords.
 These are head keywords that receive at least 1,000 monthly searches.
 This is important because you still want the long-tail variations to have a decent search volume.

 Step three: Find long-tail variations.
-Copy all the highlighted keywords above, then find the longer variations using KeywordTool.io – a free keyword research tool that’s an alternative to Google’s keyword tool and Übersuggest.
+Copy all of the highlighted keywords above, then find the longer variations using KeywordTool.io – a free keyword research tool that’s an alternative to Google’s keyword tool and Übersuggest.

 Here are your long-tail keywords: